claire-codes/hugo-blog/content/blog/2018-10-05-current-development-learning-goals.markdown

 I'm coming up to my five-year anniversary of working professionally as a web developer this November.
 I am still enchanted by the challenge of writing software, particularly as I've moved solely into frontend web development.

 One of the things I love about being a developer is that there are always new things to learn, and that it's part of your job as a good software engineer to keep learning them.
-With that in mind, I want to list the technologies that I'm currently really interested in and want to improve my skills with in the coming months.
+With that in mind, I want to reflect on the technologies that I’m currently really interested in, and list some tangible ways I hope to improve my skills in them over coming months.

 ## SVGs